cxd/recognisetextobject/README.md

 ### UI Example

 The UI is pictured below.
+The UI lacks visual design, and is essentially a wireframe to test out the key functionality.

 ![ui example](img/example_screen.png)